ervelasco12/Darwinex_data/README.md

 The darwins quotes available on the Darwinex FTP server are at a resolution of seconds.

 Quotes data are returned as a Pandas dataframe.
-Can be stored as a pickle and resumed later.
+There can be stored as a pickle file and resumed later.

 Other types of darwin data are available at the FTP server, including time series and statistics which support the data and graphs shown on the DARWIN page.
 It is foreseen to include their download in next releases.